BEFORE THE BOARD OF COMMISSIONERSFOR MARION COUNTY, OREGON

 (2) The cost of anticipated construction of qualified public improvements shall be based upon cost estimates certified by a professional architect or engineer.

-(D) If a donation or construction of a qualified public improvement gives rise to a credit amount greater than the amount of the transportation SDC that would otherwise be levied against the project receiving development approval, the excess credit may be applied against transportation SDC’s that accrue in subsequent phases of the original development project.
+(D) If a donation or construction of a qualified public improvement gives rise to a credit amount greater than the amount of the parks SDC that would otherwise be levied against the project receiving development approval, the excess credit may be applied against parks SDC’s that accrue in subsequent phases of the original development project.
 Any excess credit must be used not later than ten years from the date the credit is given.

 (E) The decision of the County as to whether to accept the proposed plan of contribution and the value of such contribution shall be in writing and issued within fifteen (15) working days of the date all data is received for review.
 Notification shall be provided to the applicant via regular mail.

 (F) Any applicant who submits a proposed plan pursuant to this Section and desires the immediate issuance of a building permit shall pay the applicable system development charges.
 Said payment shall be deemed paid under “protest” and shall not be construed as a waiver of any review rights.
-Any difference between the amount paid and the amount due, as determined by the County Engineer, shall be refunded to the applicant.
+Any difference between the amount paid and the amount due, as determined by the Parks Director, shall be refunded to the applicant.
 In no event shall any refund under this sub-section exceed the amount originally paid by the applicant.

 SECTION SIX: Receipt and Expenditure of System Development Charges